olefjaerestad/vscode-speech-to-text/README.md

 1. `cmd/ctrl+shift+p` to open the command palette.
 2. Run the `Speech to Text: Dictate` command.
 This will start a web server at `localhost:9000` and a WebSocket server at `localhost:9001`.
 3. `localhost:9000` will automatically open in your default browser.
 If it doesn't, open it manually in Chrome or another browser that [supports the Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition#Browser_compatibility).
 This will connect to the WebSocket server and also ask for permission to use your device's microphone.
 You need to allow this to start using speech to text.
 Keep this page open (Note: keeping several tabs with this page open simultaneously could cause some hickups and is discouraged) and proceed to the next step.
-4. (WIP) Speak into your microphone.
+4. Speak into your microphone.
 Each phrase you speak will be compared against a list of [predefined recognized phrases](#commands).
 If there's a match, it will trigger the corresponding command in VS Code.
 If not, it will simply output your phrase as text and trigger the IntelliSense suggestion dialog.

 ## Dev
 1. `npm i`.